EconMaett/matthiassp.github.io/index.md

 # Using Payment Transaction Data to monitor Turnover in Retail Trade and Services in Switzerland

+Welcome to the Worldline - University of St. Gallen - Retail Trade and Services Index, or WLD-UNISG-RTSI for short.

+You may access this website over GitHub or [www.retailindex.ch](https://www.retailindex.ch/).

 You can use the [editor on GitHub](https://github.com/MatthiasSP/matthiassp.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.